dartmouth-cs98/17f-webadventure-backend/README.md

 This is the repository for the backend of the WebAdventure Project.
 For more information see the repo: https://github.com/dartmouth-cs98/17f-webadventure

 ## Setup
-The backend is automatically build via heroku.
+The backend is automatically build via heroku and uses socket.io to deploy websockets.

 The server points to https://webadventure-api.herokuapp.com/.
+There are two servers types of connections to the backend server: Lobby Server and Game Server.

 To run the backend **locally** first make sure you have MongoDB installed and start a local MongoDB server:
 ```